Joint ventures and business partnerships

 When you decide to create a joint venture, you should set out the terms and conditions in a written agreement.
 This agreement may help prevent any misunderstandings once the venture is up and running.

-A written joint venture agreement should outline the issues surrounding the formation of the joint venture, and the legal rights and obligations between the parties.
+A written joint venture agreement should contain key terms around the formation of the joint venture, and the legal rights and obligations between the parties.

 The joint venture agreement should cover: